vi/websocat/doc.md

 Note that `crypto:` specifier is absent in usual Websocat builds.
 You may need to build Websocat from source code with `--features=crypto_peer` for it to be available.

+### `prometheus:`

+Aliases: `metrics:`
+Internal name for --dump-spec: Prometheus

+[A] Account connections, messages, bytes and other data and expose Prometheus metrics on a separate port.

+Not included by default, build a crate with `--features=prometheus_peer` to have it.
+You can also use `--features=prometheus_peer,prometheus/process` to have additional metrics.